29th November 2024

 Using the tiller to turn about 60 degrees in the direction you want the stern to go, move the narrowboat forward at half speed.
 This will then push the stern across – at which point, you can select reverse and continue backwards.

 Give yourself plenty of time to stop – boats don’t have brakes.
 Therefore, you need to anticipate that a boat’s ‘reaction time’ is going to be slower – so if you can see an obstacle approaching in the distance, ensure you’ve slowed down the narrowboat with plenty of time to spare.
-This includes thinking ahead, for example, if a bridge or locks are coming up, anticipate this early on to allow enough time to slow down.
+This includes thinking ahead, for example, if a bridge or locks are coming up, anticipate these early on to allow enough time to slow down.

 Want to know how to steer a narrow boat in more detail?
-This helpful Boaters Handbook goes through how to steer a canal boat, slowing down and stopping, going around obstacles, mooring and more.
+This helpful Boater's Handbook goes through how to steer a canal boat, slowing down and stopping, going around obstacles, mooring and more.
 Not only does this guide teach you how to drive a canal boat, it also provides advice on much more information for boaters, including boating safety, rules of the waterway and good boating behaviour.
-For more information, see the boaters handbook video, or get in touch with a member of our helpful team.
+For more information, see the boater's handbook video, or get in touch with a member of our helpful team.